Decision Making with Uncertainty#

 \(\ell=1,…,6\) subsurface models, realizations and scenarios of the subsurface.

-The Development Scenarios#
+The Decision Scenarios#

 \(s=1,…,3\) development scenarios.